-^{}the correlation coefficient is statistically significant at (0.01)
+^{'}The correlation coefficient is statistically significant at (0.01)

-The previous table revealed that the correlation coefficient between the score of the questionnaire axes and the total score of the questionnaire was statistically significant, indicating the validity of internal consistency for the questionnaire axes.
+The table above revealed that the correlation coefficient between the score of the questionnaire axes and the total score of the questionnaire was statistically significant, indicating the validity of internal consistency for the questionnaire axes.
+The questionnaire was applied to the exploratory sample that consisted of (40) individuals, and the correlation coefficient for the score of each dimension was calculated with the total score for the first dimension.
+The following table shows the results.